cmdimkpa/db_config/README.md

 # db_config
 ## Setup an Instant S3-backed NoSQL HTTP Database

-This NoSQL database protocol consists of a Node.js REST API Gateway, PyPy Worker API and an S3 Bucket back-end.
+This NoSQL database protocol consists of a Node.js REST API Gateway, PyPy Worker API and your S3 Bucket as a storage back-end.

 ## Design Features

-1. S3 Bucket back-end is secure, cheap, highly-concurrent, always-available and maintenance-free.
-Visualize/Monitor your database from the AWS console.
-Suite of AWS tooling available for management and analytics.
+1. Using an S3 Bucket as a back-end provides a secure, cheap, highly-concurrent, always-available and maintenance-free option.
+You can also visualize/monitor your database from the AWS S3 Dashboard.

-2. PyPy Worker API localizes the database transaction cost (compute and network resources consumed) to the machine the database server is running on, allowing you to distribute network traffic/load over a cluster of servers efficiently while talking to the same storage backend concurrently.
-The worker API also uses PyPy JIT compilation for extra performance.
+2. The PyPy Worker API localizes the database transaction cost (compute and network resources consumed) to the machine the database server is running on, allowing you to distribute network traffic/load over a cluster of servers efficiently while talking to the same storage backend concurrently.
+The worker API also utilizes the PyPy JIT compiler for extra performance.

-3. Node.js Gateway increases application-level database concurrency while also serving as an efficient queue.
+3. The Node.js Gateway increases application-level database concurrency while also serving as an efficient queue.

 Jump to [Performance](#Performance).